 When it comes to hobbies, there are plenty that don’t cost much.
 By choosing ones that involve things you love, you can learn new skills that will upgrade your lifestyle.
 If you love good food and entertainment, then learn to cook and host friends to enjoy your meals.
 Take some time to gain a new skill like making pizza or fresh pasta, or maybe even learn to brew beer.
 Not only will you save money, but you will also be able to enjoy these things even more fully when you know what goes into creating a good product – this is the path to becoming a true connoisseur.

-If you are lacking hobbies or they simply do not fit into an FI lifestyle, make some effort to try something new.
+If you are lacking hobbies or they simply do not fit into an early retirement lifestyle, make some effort to try something new.
 There are plenty of great hobbies that can be done without much investment, and one day they could even become your retirement gig.
-Every time you learn to enjoy cheap new hobbies, you are adding to your FI lifestyle skill set.
+Every time you learn to enjoy cheap new hobbies, you are adding to your early retirement lifestyle skill set.
 Some cheap hobbies I enjoy include, fishing, hiking, sailing, brewing, gardening, writing, biking, cooking, and cutting firewood.

 If you enjoy travel, look into reducing costs.
 We never choose one destination where we have to go.
 Instead, we are always open to several destinations and simply go where it’s most affordable at the time.
 Look into travel hacking – on our trip to Colorado, we actually made $1000.
 And our road trip through Nova Scotia and Maine cost us less than $100/day.
+We even hacked a $6,000 all inclusive vacation for free.
 The less money you spend on these things, the more you can do.

 No matter how you try and crunch it, financial independence is a long journey.
 Keep on course by tracking your net worth.
 We like to add up our retirement and investment accounts on a monthly basis, and are always excited to see where we ended up.
 It’s a great way to keep motivated on the journey.
 You can celebrate hitting big milestones, or get reinvigorated to try harder when you see setbacks.
 Monthly or annual checkups are also a great time to see how your investments are doing.
 Are your allocations the way you want them?
 Are you optimizing your investments to minimize taxes?